-8.1 During the three years 2010 to 2012, did your enterprise introduce:
+8.1 During the three years 2014 to 2016, did your enterprise introduce:

-Yes No New business practices for organising procedures (i.e. supply chain management, business re- engineering, knowledge management, lean production, quality management, etc.) New methods of organising work responsibilities and decision making (i.e. first use of a new system of employee responsibilities, team work, decentralisation, integration or de-integration of departments, education/training systems, etc.) New methods of organising external relations with other firms or public institutions (i.e. first use of alliances, partnerships, outsourcing or sub-contracting, etc.)
+Yes No New business practices for organising procedures (i.e. first time use of supply chain management, business re-engineering, knowledge management, lean production, guality management, etc.) New methods of organising work responsibilities and decision making (i.e. first time use of a new system of employee responsibilities, team work, decentralisation, integration or de-integration of departments, education/training systems, etc.) New methods of organising external relations with other enterprises or public organisations (i.e. first time use of alliances, partnerships, outsourcing or sub-contracting, etc.)